Decode Pagers with PDW

 Step 1: Download and Install PDW

-The first step to Decode Pagers with PDW is to download and install the PDW software.
+The first step to decode pagers with PDW is to download and install the PDW software.
 The PDW software is available for free from discriminator.nl/pdw.
 Once you are on the website, click on the PDW v3.12 link to start the download.

 Step 2: Create a Shortcut